 4.)
 Read to your child or have them read to you.

-Most schools implement the 20-minutes a day routine.
-We’ve maintained this through the summer with visits to the library, compiling our list of 50 favorite books and sharing our favorite stories with one another.
+Most schools implement the 20-minute-a-day routine.
+We’ve maintained this through the summer with visits to the library, compiling our list of 50 favorite books, and sharing our favorite stories.

 5.)
 Set aside school clothes.